lexibank/tlopo/out/vol2/chapter7.md

 ## 5.6.
 Wet and dry

 The English words ‘dry’ and ‘wet’ are polysemous.
 The meanings of ‘dry’ include ‘free from moisture’, ‘having lost natural moisture’ and ‘not in or under water’.
 POc terms with such meanings are reconstructed below.
-POc presumably also had words for various meanings of ‘wet’, but I have been able to reconstruct only POc &ast;buluk, in the meaning ‘soaked, waterlogged’.
+POc presumably also had words for various meanings of ‘wet’, but I have been able to reconstruct only POc _&ast;buluk_, in the meaning ‘soaked, waterlogged’.

 <table>
 <tr>